 The dwarves are much more at ease once the sun sets.
 Then they keep a vigilant watch over their surroundings and sweep the area around the entrance every $2d3 \times 10$ minutes.
-These guards always remain within 300 feet of the entrance and spend 2d4 minutes scouring the vicinity near the complex for intruders or prey creatures.
+These guards always remain within 300ft of the entrance and spend 2d4 minutes scouring the vicinity near the complex for intruders or prey creatures.

 Infused dwarves that spot outsiders always react in the same manner.
-They fly into battle, wildly swinging their waraxes and screaming, as they barrel toward their foes.
+They fly into battle, wildly swinging their axes and screaming as they barrel toward their foes.
 Stealth is not part of their vocabulary, and the notion of warning their kin to the presence of potential danger also never crosses their obsessed minds.
-Of course, their maniacal screams may be enough to alert their brethren about the PCs' arrival, but doing so is a happy accident rather than a deliberate plan.
+Of course, their maniacal screams may be enough to alert their brethren about the characters' arrival, but doing so is a happy accident rather than a deliberate plan.

-Regardless of the time of day, none of the native denizens even glances in the direction of the mountain pass that leads to the lodge (area L1) near the mountain's summit.
+Regardless of the time of day, none of the native denizens even glances in the direction of the mountain pass that leads to the lodge (Area L1) near the mountain's summit.
 They respond to any loud disturbances emanating from the area.
 Otherwise, they never give the abandoned structure a second thought.

-Treasure: Bagrus' seven dwarves each carry a dwarven waraxe and a heavy steel shield.
-Three waraxes are of masterwork quality, four are ordinary, though three of them have the broken condition.
-The same numbers also apply to the heavy steel shields.
-Five of these dwarves wore chainmail and two wore splint mail.
-These items all have the broken condition.
-In addition to the preceding combat equipment, each dwarf also carries a pouch containing 2d6 gems worth 10 gp each.
-One dwarf also has a potion of spider climb, and another dwarf carries incense of transcendence (Pathfinder Roleplaying Game Ultimate Equipment).
+Treasure: Bagrus' seven dwarves each carry a dwarven hand axe and a steel shield.
+Three are +1 axes, while four are ordinary, though three of these mundane ones are broken.
+The same numbers also apply to the steel shields.
+Five of these dwarves wore chainmail and two wore ring mail.
+These items all are broken.
+In addition to the preceding combat equipment, each dwarf also carries a pouch containing 2d6 gems worth 10gp each.
+One dwarf also has a potion of slipperiness, and another dwarf carries a potion of invulnerability.
 Donnator and Errol wear studded leather armor with the broken condition.
-The eight dwarves beholden to Dwer-Bokham wear ordinary chain shirts that all have the broken condition, eight heavy steel shields including two of the masterwork variety and another four with the broken condition, eight dwarven waraxes and eight heavy crossbows.
+The eight dwarves beholden to Dwer-Bokham wear ordinary broken chainmail, eight steel shields, eight dwarven axes and eight heavy crossbows.
 The weapons are all ordinary and remain fully functional.
-In addition, these dwarves each carry a pouch containing 1d6 small agates worth 10 gp apiece.
+In addition, these dwarves each carry a pouch containing 1d6 small agates worth 10gp apiece.